trisulnsm/dinodoc/trisuldocs/docs/ug/cg/retrotools.md

 | By Priority        | Alerts grouped by priority                  |
 | By Classificiation | Alerts grouped by classification            |
 | All alerts         | Individual alerts received                  |

-## Investigate users of an application

-Complete break up of behavior of an application.

-The analysis includes

-1. IP conversation matrix for this app
-2. Tops IPs transmitting and receiving app
-3. Peers
-4. Top individual flows involving this app

-The analysis will take you to the [Explore](/docs/ug/tools/explore_flows) tool with the selected items and time interval.

 ## Flow trackers